About NCWQ Inc

 The National Council of Women of QLD (Inc) is affiliated with National Council of Women of Australia Ltd. and the International Council of Women.

 The National Council of Women of Qld Inc has been working for women in Queensland since 1905.
+We seek to raise the awareness of members as to their rights and responsibilities as citizens and encourages their participation in all aspects of community life.

 The NCWQ has an extensive network of partners and affiliates across the state.